 I’ll be upfront with you.
 It takes some time and effort to get to Sahale Glacier.
 But if you’re willing to work for spectacular views and amazing memories, then this is totally worth a trek from Seattle.

 When I say work, I first mean driving.
 The hike to Sahale Glacier starts at the Cascade Pass Trailhead (map), which is about a three-hour drive to the North Cascades.
-Secondly, you have to grind on the hike.
+Secondly, you have to grind on the hike (but we love the grind).
 The trail to Sahale Glacier first takes you to Cascade Pass, and then continues on to the mountain.
 Yup, mountain.
 This is a 12-mile roundtrip hike with 4,000 feet of elevation gain.
 The last chunk of the hike is a steep scramble up a rocky path.

 If that’s biting off more than you can chew, the hike to Cascade Pass is a 7-mile roundtrip with 1,800 feet of elevation gain.
 Honestly, the views are spectacular on the trail to Cascade Pass.
 But…the photo opportunities get even better on the way to Sahale Glacier.